Nursing Resumes: Still Relevant in the 21st Century

-Having said this, some of these online application portals still allow for the uploading of a resume in document form, and some may actually require it, so the prudent nurse applicant will have their ducks in a row so that any situation can be quickly responded to.
+Having said this, some of these online application portals still allow for the uploading of a resume in document form, and some may actually require it.

 She’s very forthcoming and seems very interested in introducing you to some key individuals in her organisation.

 If you happen to have a copy of your resume in your bag, you can hand it over then and there.
 If not, you can ask for this person’s email address and send it to her as soon as you get home.

 A side note, this is also a moment for you to whip out your trusty business card; yes, a nurse can have a business card with their contact information and credentials on the front and five or six brief bullet points describing their nursing experience on the back - this is kind of a mini resume.